 This is a guest post from Michelle Wilson, a middle school librarian who recently took a large group to Disney World.
-For information on other guest post opportunities, please check out the info here.
 Now, here's Michelle...

 Typically we think of Disney World as the happiest, greatest, most magical place on Earth, the most fun vacation EVER for our families and loved ones.
 But did you ever think of taking a...field trip to Walt Disney World?

 I’m a middle school librarian and multicultural club sponsor, and recently led a group of 33 students, parents, and chaperones to Orlando for what can only be called...THE BEST FIELD TRIP EVER!

 I’d like to offer advice on the steps I took to leading a group to Walt Disney World, and then tell you about how the educational programming works at the WDW.